osm-search/Nominatim/docs/admin/Migration.md

 ### New structure for Python packages

-The nominatim Python package has been split into nominatim-db and nominatim-api.
+The nominatim Python package has been split into `nominatim-db` and `nominatim-api`.
 Any imports need to be adapted accordingly.

 If you are running the Python frontend, change the server module from